 Terms & Fees

 The Blue Cash Everyday has no annual fee.
-It offers an introductory purchase and balance transfer APR of 0% for 15 months, quite a long time for a reward card.
-After that your regular rate will be 15.24%–26.24% Variable.
+It offers an introductory purchase and balance transfer APR of 0% on purchases for 15 months, quite a long time for a reward card.
+After that your regular rate will be 15.24% - 26.24% Variable.

 This intro rate will start as soon as you get the card, rather than being triggered by a certain purchase like the Best Buy cards.
 It’s also not a deferred interest offer, so if you’re carrying a balance when the term runs out you’ll be charged interest only on the remaining balance, rather than the entire balance from the start of the term.
 So it’s a much safer offer in general, even though it only lasts for a set amount of time after opening the card.